This transcript has been edited for clarity.

 Michael A. Singer, MD: For this month’s Retina Minute, I have the honor of interviewing my dear friend, Christopher Riemann, MD, who recently presented data on the NEW DAY trial evaluating fluocinolone acetonide for diabetic macular edema (DME).
 Chris, can you explain the NEW DAY trial and what you found?

-Christopher D. Riemann, MD: Absolutely, Mike.
-Thanks for the opportunity to discuss this.
+Christopher Riemann, MD: Absolutely, Mike.
+Thanks for the opportunity to discuss this super important trial and the really impactful insights it reveals.

 The primary endpoint was the mean number of supplemental aflibercept injections required from baseline through month 18.
-Secondary endpoints included total injection burden, proportion of patients not requiring rescue therapy, time to first supplemental treatment, and change in visual acuity.
+Secondary endpoints included total injection burden, proportion of patients not requiring rescue therapy, time to first supplemental treatment, change in OCT anatomy, and change in visual acuity.

 In terms of visual acuity and OCT outcomes, both groups achieved similar functional and anatomic results.
-The aflibercept group showed rapid early improvement followed by a “sawtooth” pattern over time, whereas the FAc group demonstrated a slower onset but more stable, sustained anatomic control without fluctuation.
+The aflibercept group showed rapid early improvement followed by a “sawtooth” pattern later in follow-up, whereas the FAc group demonstrated a slower onset but more stable, sustained anatomic control without fluctuation.

 Safety profiles were generally comparable.
 There was 1 case of endophthalmitis in the aflibercept group and none in the FAc group.
-As expected, cataract rates were higher with FAc (44% vs 18%), and cataract surgery was performed in 28% of FAc patients vs 7% in the aflibercept group.
+As expected, cataract rates were higher with FAc (44% vs 18%), and cataract surgery was performed in 28% of FAc patients vs 7% of aflibercept patients.

-Regarding intraocular pressure (IOP), all patients were required to be prior steroid nonresponders before enrollment.
-Even so, IOP elevations occurred in 15.6% of FAc patients vs 3.3% in the aflibercept group.
+Regarding intraocular pressure (IOP), all patients were required to be prior steroid nonresponders before enrollment—so “on label” treatment.
+The protocol prescribed steroid challenge was difluprednate topical eyedrops for 2 weeks.
+IOP elevations occurred in 15.6% of FAc patients vs 3.3% in the aflibercept group.
 These were generally manageable with topical therapy; a small number required laser, and a few required incisional surgery.

 Dr. Singer: How did cataract development affect visual outcomes?

 Dr. Riemann: That’s an important point.
 Cataract progression can reduce visual acuity, so when we stratified patients, those who remained phakic and developed cataracts experienced declines in vision.
-However, patients who were pseudophakic throughout—or who underwent cataract surgery during the study—had the best visual outcomes gaining 10 letters, more than any other treatment group.
+However, patients who were pseudophakic throughout, or who underwent cataract surgery during the study – ending the study pseudophakic – had the best visual outcomes, regardless of treatment group.

-The key takeaway is that although steroids increase cataract risk, visual outcomes after cataract surgery are excellent.
-That’s one of the most important findings of the study.
+The key takeaway is that although steroids increase cataract risk, visual outcomes after cataract surgery in patients who received FAc were superb and best in class.
+That’s super useful information.

 Dr. Singer: What percentage of patients did not require rescue therapy?